This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Advisory Power Team (Vice President’s Office) – Facilitating cross-sector solutions

-- Federal Government of Nigeria Power Company - power project supervision and monitoring
+- Federal Government of Nigeria Power Company – Power project supervision and monitoring

-For more sector information, e-mail: Benedicta N. Nkwoh, U.S. Commercial Service, U.S. Consulate General, Lagos, Nigeria at Benedicta.Nkwoh@trade.gov
+For more sector information, e-mail: Benedicta Nkwoh, U.S. Commercial Service, U.S. Consulate General, Lagos, Nigeria at Benedicta.Nkwoh@trade.gov